msheliga1/uriChallenge3js/README.md

     ... create HTML and CSS ...
     Commit and push files back to gitHub
     Deploy code (Settings ...
 GitHub Pages->main)
+        - Had to move index.html to root (arghhhh!), but still not working (arghhh!)
     Make Sure it Works
     Insert Screenshot of deployment into readme file.